Network resilience: Phase transitions in biological networks

-Thus, before biological populations collapse, statistical indicators based on critical slowing down both in temporal and spatial fluctuations in population density, skewness and phenotypic trait-variation are efficient early warning signals.
-On one side, as discussed above, not all the indicators always perform well in certain population collapses.
-For example, skewness is not a good indicator for yeast population collapse \cite{dai2012generic}, and the variance in population density fluctuation does not increase before the collapse of cyanobacteria population when the light intensity increases \cite{veraart2012recovery}.
-On the other side, some of them may appear at the same time for the same system.
-For example, Drake et al \cite{drake2010early} conduct an experiment with replicate laboratory populations of Daphnia magna, which are induced by the controlled decline in environmental conditions.
-Four statistical indicators, i.e., coefficient of variation, autocorrelation, skewness, and spatial correlation in population size all show evidence of the approaching bifurcation as early as 110 days ( 8 generations) before the transition occurring.
+Thus, before biological populations collapse, statistical indicators based on critical slowing down, e.g., temporal and spatial fluctuations in population density, increased skewness and phenotypic trait variation, are efficient early warning signals.
+On the one hand, as discussed above, not all indicators always perform well in certain population collapses.
+For example, skewness is not a good indicator of yeast population collapse \cite{dai2012generic}, and variation in population density fluctuation does not increase before cyanobacteria populations collapse due to increases in light intensity \cite{veraart2012recovery}.
+On the other hand, some indicators may appear at the same time in the same system.
+For example, Drake et al. \cite{drake2010early} conducted an experiment using replicate laboratory populations of Daphnia magna exposed to a controlled decline in environmental conditions.
+Four statistical indicators, i.e., coefficient of variation, autocorrelation, skewness, and spatial correlation in population size, all showed evidence of the approaching bifurcation as early as 110 days (8 generations) before the transition occurred.